 Time required to explore the Ruins of Pompeii

 Expect to spend around 2-4 hours exploring the ruins of Pompeii.

 Pompeii Entrance Fee

 The Full Price Pompeii tickets are 17 Euros and tickets to Pompeii for the kids are 2 Euros.
 These tickets include the ability to ‘skip the queue’ which is always worthwhile when in Italy as the waiting time in queues can be hours.

 You can pick up a map of Pompeii at the ticket office upon entrance.
 Alternatively, if you wish to use online maps, this Google Pompeii Italy Map is a great one to make use of!

 Pompeii ruins map

 Best Things to do in Pompeii

-The site and ruins of Pompeii spans across many hectares.
-There are areas in this city that is filled with interesting features and décor that oozes with scandalous history, however there are plenty of housing streets in this city that looks the same as the one before.
+The site and ruins of Pompeii span many hectares.
+There are areas in this city that are filled with interesting features and décor that oozes with scandalous history, however, there are plenty of housing streets in this city that looks the same as the one before.